-The observation that networks govern exchanges - notwithstanding the sway of the make vs. buy distinction upon conventional wisdom - is not new.177 Across several industries, social norms govern transactions or, in the alternative, social norms and formal contracts work interdependently to regulate exchange.178 Craft industries, the film and recording businesses, fashion, and regional industrial districts each feature substantial "non-market, non-hierarchical modes of exchange."179 Increased frequency of network governance observations animate theory within business about the conditions under which network governance will be "comparatively advantaged" over other governance forms that are available.180 A critical question is when - i.e., under what circumstances - are private sanctions associated with network governance effective?181 filed - raised his general concern about issue.
-"They are very exposed."
-Mentor #11, supra note 129.
-Sean O'Connor writes about a similar problem in the crowdfunding context.
-See Sean O'Connor, Crowdfunding's Impact on Start-Up IP Strategy, 21 GEO.
-MASON L. REV. 895, 895-918 (2014).
-Problem number two involves leakage.
-Managing Director #3 said that while a company's "core idea" has not been stolen, he observes that open sharing inevitably leaks a startup's "tactics," such as customer acquisition techniques, that can be reused by others.
-Director #3, supra note 137.
+The observation that networks govern exchanges - notwithstanding the sway of the build vs. buy distinction upon conventional wisdom - is not new.
+Across several industries social norms govern transactions or, in the alternative, social norms and formal contracts work interdependently to regulate exchange.
+Craft industries, the film and recording businesses, fashion, and regional industrial districts each feature substantial "non-market, non-hierarchical modes of exchange."
+Increased frequency of network governance observations animate theory within business about the conditions under which network governance will be "comparatively advantaged" over other governance forms that are available.
+A critical question is when - i.e., under what circumstances - are private sanctions associated with network governance effective?

-Legal scholars study a range of network governance forms.182 A line of scholars - including Stuart McCauley, Ian Macneil, Robert Ellickson, David Chardy, and Lisa Bernstein - examine collaborative exchanges in informal and extralegal ways.183 More
+Legal scholars study a range of network governance forms.
+A line of scholars - including Stuart McCauley, Ian Macneil, Robert Ellickson, David Chardy, and Lisa Bernstein - examine collaborative exchanges in informal and extralegal ways.
+More recently scholars including Ronald Gilson et. al., John Coyle and Greg Polsky, and